 CU System Administrative Policy Statements:

-Policy 5-M, Policies of the Regents:
+Policy 5.D, Policies of the Regents:

 The criteria for evaluation of regular professorial ranks are defined by the terms of the initial contract.
 The normal tenure-track workload assignment is 40% teaching, 40% research, and 20% service (University Library and Museum faculty typically have different workload assignments).
 Upon successful review, normal reappointment for tenure-track faculty is for three years.
 The mandatory tenure and promotion evaluation for tenure track faculty occurs during the seventh year of the probationary period.

 The comprehensive review (normally at the end of the fourth year) of assistant professors focuses upon whether or not the candidate is making normal progress towards meeting or exceeding the above standard.
 The mandatory promotion and tenure review (usually in the seventh year of appointment) focuses upon whether or not the candidate has attained the above standard.
-The promotion history for individual units vary.
-However, the campus experience over the last seven years (in 1999) has been that approximately 44% of all successful promotion with tenure cases are made on the basis of excellence in research or scholarly work and meritorious teaching, 25% on the basis of excellence in teaching and meritorious research or creative work, and the remaining 31% of the candidates promoted based upon demonstrated excellence in both teaching and research/creative work.

 The definition of the terms "meritorious" and "excellence" are, of course, discipline specific.
 Your college or school may also have examples of criteria that it employs.
 Regent policy requires that each primary unit have available upon request a document which describes the standards and procedures for reappointment, tenure, and promotion in that unit.
 In general, the University seeks multiple measures for each of the three areas of responsibility.
 Scholarly work is measured by assessment of the quality and volume of published work or performances and the venues in which they occur, the national stature of the work as measured by external recognition such as by the award of competitive grants, awards, and published reviews.
 Opinions of scholarly quality, solicited from external reviewers, are a mandatory component of tenure and promotion reviews.
 Reviewers are selected by the primary unit from a list that the unit compiles after consulting the candidate for nominees.
 Teaching quality is measured by the success of the candidate in the classroom as measured by student assessment, student interviews, peer reviews, and by teaching awards.
 Teaching is also evaluated by the amount of activity and the success of the candidate with individualized instruction at both the undergraduate and importantly, the graduate level.
 Service and outreach activities that are weighed include those service assignments within the primary unit, college and University, as well as community service and service to professional organizations.